vizicist/palette/docs/starting_and_using.md

 ## Editing the presets

-- To get more control and edit the presets, click on the <b>Preset</b> button at the very top of the GUI.
-This will reveal the buttons to access separate pages for Snapshot, Visual, and Effect presets.
+- In the Advanced mode, you will see buttons at the top of the GUI that let you access separate pages for Pad, Sound, Visual, and Effect presets.
-A Snapshot preset contains both visual and effect settings, and the Visual and Effect presets let you control these things independently.
+A Pad preset combines the Sound, Visual and Effect settings.

-- Clicking the buttons at the top of the page for Snapshot, Visual, and Effect will toggle between 1) seeing the page of named presets and 2) seeing the list of parameters which you can then edit.
+- Clicking the buttons at the top of the page for Pad, Sound, Visual, and Effect will toggle between 1) seeing the page of named presets and 2) seeing the list of parameters which you can then edit.
 When editing, you'll also see buttons that allow you to save it, either with the same name or as a newly named preset.
 Any presets that you edit (newly named or not) will be saved